facebookresearch/LearningToLearn/README.md

 year      = {2021} }
 ```

-## MBIRL - Model Based Inverse Reinforcement Learning from Visual Demonstrations
+## MBIRL paper experiments and citation
-To reproduce results of the ML3 paper follow the README instructions in the ML3 folder
+To reproduce results of the MBIRL paper follow the README instructions in the `mbirl` folder

 #### Citation
 ```